Anish-Sethi-12122/py-dbms-cli/README.md

 Whether you are managing backend logic, debugging queries, or just exploring schemas, PY DBMS offers a **secure environment** with password masking, and an **easy-to-use experience** helper meta-commands.

+> **Note:** PY DBMS v2.0 is an experimental release.
+APIs and behavior may change in future versions.

 ---

 # 🚀 Features